-In the formation of the immune response, the most important place belongs to the polymorphic genes of the cytokines IL-1 $\beta$ , IL-6 and TNF $\alpha$ and the genes of their receptors.
-In this regard, it is important to study the formation of the body's immune response to the effects of hepatitis C and B viruses, which make it possible to predict the rate of progression of fibrosis and the stability of the response to antiviral therapy [3, 6, 13].
-It has been shown that the level of production of cytokines and their antagonists, the level of expression of receptors for cytokines are determined by a human inherited set of allelic variants of cytokine genes and genes of their receptors [2, 75].
+To date, it has been established that in the formation of the immune response the most important place belongs to the polymorphic genes of the cytokines IL-1 β , IL-6 and TNF α and the genes of their receptors.
+In this regard, studies continue to identify genetic markers that are associated with the individual reactivity of the body to the effects of hepatitis C and B viruses, and which allow predicting the rate of progression of fibrosis and the stability of the response to antiviral therapy [42,46,56].
+It has been shown that the level of production of cytokines and their antagonists, the level of expression of receptors for a particular cytokine are determined by a set of allelic variants of cytokine genes and genes of their receptors inherited by humans [4,44].

-IL-1 $\beta$ gene polymorphism and the risk of developing liver cirrhosis
+IL-1β gene polymorphism and the risk of developing liver cirrhosis

-The IL-1 $\beta$ gene is located on chromosome 2q14.
-The most studied polymorphism of the IL-1 $\beta$ gene is a single-nucleotide C-to-T substitution at position -511 of the gene promoter region, leading to an increase in IL-1 $\beta$ secretion [44].
-The frequency of occurrence of polymorphism -511C / T does not differ in patients with viral hepatitis of neuropoid origin with different results of treatment [36].
-Also, no correlation was found between the prevalence of IL-1B gene polymorphism (at positions -511 and +3954) and spontaneous elimination of HCV in England [58].
-Studies have shown that the allele - 511T of the IL-1 $\beta$ gene is more often associated with a more severe degree of liver fibrosis in CHC patients [10].
-In a study of patients with CHC in Japan, it was revealed that the genotype - 511TT of the IL-1 $\beta$ gene is an important risk factor for the development of HCC [65].
-However, when comparing representatives of the Caucasian and Mongoloid races, the relationship between single nucleotide substitutions at the -511C / T position of the IL-1 $\beta$ gene and the incidence of HCC in the outcome of CHC was not established [72, 73].
-The influence of this polymorphism on the course of chronic hepatitis C and antiviral therapy in patients of East Slavic origin has not been fully studied [1].
+The IL-1 β gene is located on chromosome 2q14.
+The most studied polymorphism of the IL-1 β gene is a single-nucleotide C-to-T substitution at position -511 of the gene promoter region, leading to an increase in IL-1 β secretion [10].
+The frequency of occurrence of -511C / T polymorphism does not differ in patients with Caucasian viral hepatitis C with different treatment outcomes [1,3].
+Also, no correlation was found between the prevalence of IL-1B gene polymorphism (at positions -511 and +3954) and spontaneous elimination of HCV in England [25].
+Studies have shown that the allele - 511T of the IL-1 β gene is more often associated with a more severe degree of liver fibrosis in CHC patients [55].
+In a study of patients with CHC in Japan, it was revealed that the genotype - 511TT of the IL-1 β gene is an important risk factor for the development of HCC [33].
+However, when comparing representatives of the Caucasian and Mongoloid races, the relationship between single nucleotide substitutions at the -511C/T position of the IL-1 β gene and the incidence of HCC in the outcome of CHC was not established [39,40].
+The effect of this polymorphism on the course of CHC and antiviral therapy in patients of East Slavic origin has not been fully studied [21].

-The influence of IL-1 $\beta$ -31 T / C gene polymorphisms on the state of the immune response in HBV and HCV was established.
-The CC IL-1 $\beta$ -31 genotype was characterized by suppression of cellular immune responses, which was accompanied by overproduction of proinflammatory cytokines.
-In this study, differences in the occurrence of genotypes of genes IL-1 $\beta$ -31 T / C and IL-6 -174 G / C between patients with chronic viral hepatitis B and C and healthy people were identified.
-Patients with chronic viral hepatitis B and C were characterized by an increased frequency of the CC genotype of the IL-1 $\beta$ -31 T / C gene and the CC genotype of the IL-6 -174 G / C gene in comparison with the control group and, probably, more susceptible to the development of this disease in case of contact with pathogenic [61].
+The influence of IL-1 β -31 T / C gene polymorphisms on the state of the immune response in HBV and HCV was established.
+The CC IL-1 β -31 genotype was characterized by suppression of cellular immune responses, which was accompanied by overproduction of pro-inflammatory cytokines.
+In this study, differences in the occurrence of genotypes of genes IL-1 β -31 T / C and IL-6 -174 G / C between patients with chronic viral hepatitis B and C and healthy people were identified.
+Patients with chronic viral hepatitis B and C were characterized by an increased frequency of the CC genotype of the IL-1 β -31 T / C gene and the CC genotype of the IL-6 -174 G / C gene in comparison with the control group and, probably, more susceptible to the development of this disease in case of contact with pathogenic [29].